zrm9901/Balatro-Mod-Fetcher/README.md

 https://github.com/betmma/my_balatro_mods

 Warning, some of betmma's mods are incompatible with jensmodcollection, you will need to manually get rid of Betmmas_abilities and betmmas_spells

+If you want support for your os, give me your mods path and platform (and preferably store) so I can add it